-Invoking the program with the --norestore option also prevents it from reading the saved layout file.
+Note: Invoking the program with the --norestore option prevents it from reading the saved layout file, and forces use of the internal default layout table.
 This may be needed in some cases when the layout changes in an incompatible way between when the program was last stopped and when it was started again.